 How we are helping

-Over two thirds of Timorese still live on less than US$2 a day.
-The country's mainly subsistence-based agriculture sector has with low productivity and there is limited access to markets.
-The private sector faces difficulties accessing finance, a low-skilled workforce and poor infrastructure.
-The maternal mortality rate is the highest in the region.
+Four in ten Timorese live below the national poverty line.
+The country's mainly subsistence-based agriculture sector has low productivity and there is limited access to markets.
+Challenges faced by the private sector include accessing finance, a low-skilled workforce and poor infrastructure.
+The maternal mortality rate is one of the highest in the region.
 While school enrolment has improved, learning outcomes remain poor.
-Women face significant barriers in accessing education and employment and high rates of domestic violence.
-Nutrition remains a major concern: 50 per cent of children under five years have stunting - one of the highest rates in the world.
+Women face significant barriers in accessing education and employment and there are high rates of gender-based violence.
+Nutrition remains a major concern with high rates of stunting in children under five years (50 per cent).

 Investments for enhancing human development

 We work to strengthen governance and institutions by building stronger and more effective government systems while increasing participation in community-level decision-making, improving governance at the sub-national level and improving government decision-making and use of evidence to develop policy.
 For example, we support Timor-Leste's village infrastructure program which has helped more than 250,000 people become involved in decisions about how to develop and improve their villages.
 We are helping the Office of the Prime Minister implement new public financial management reforms to improve transparency of government budget allocations and service delivery.

 Investments for strengthening governance and institutions

 - In the last financial year (2018-19) our aid reached 147,000 people through improved health, education and water and sanitation services.
 Our aid also:

 - trained over 12,000 people to deliver better quality services, including health professionals, teachers and people working on nutrition-sensitive agriculture

 - equipped some 2,200 people with the skills to be job-ready, in sectors such as community management and construction